 It may sound blindingly obvious but whisky is strong – 40% alcohol by volume as a minimum and often stronger.
 Knock it back and you’re likely to experience a strong burning sensation whilst accomplishing nothing more than a state of inebriation and then, illness.

 Slow down.
 Take a sip.
 Let a small drop of whisky roll onto the tip of your tongue and slowly work it back.
 Give it time to spread across the tongue.
 Be prepared for a bit of heat and don’t expect to be blown away at the first sip.
 Your senses may take time to adjust but when you’re comfortable with the heat, swirl it around, chew on it even.
 Before long you will notice an array of different flavours and maybe then you will start to appreciate why people like me spend so much time talking about the stuff.

 An oft-quoted tip is to hold a whisky in your mouth for a second per year of maturation.
 So 10 year old whisky = 10 seconds on the palate.
 Now, whilst I’m not sure that you need to be quite so specific, it could prove useful as a starting point.

-Most ‘experts’ taste whisky with water added.
-It helps to loosen things off and bring out more flavour.
-For my part, I find some whiskies are improved by water and some are better neat.
+Most ‘experts’ taste whisky with water.
+It helps to open the spirit and bring out more flavour.
+For my part, I find some whiskies are improved by water and some aren’t.
 Try experimenting by adding a couple of drops at a time and keep increasing it until you find your sweet spot.
-Don’t feel you have to though, if you like it neat that’s just fine.
-Don’t let anyone tell you what is right or wrong…
+Don’t feel you have to though, if you like a dram neat, that is just fine.